Exemptions for lorries in the Netherlands are nationally agreed.

-The special vehicles below may get an exemption, if the vehicle may not be older than 13 years from the date of first registration.
+The special vehicles below may get an exemption, if the vehicle is not older than 13 years from the date of first registration.

 Most special vehicles are identified by the use of the device code they receive from the RDW (vehicle registration agency).